-Field Notes are a powerful feature that lets on-site teams take pictures and jot down notes to document details for future review, such as missing interior corners or caulking.
+OpenSpace’s powerful Field Notes feature lets on-site teams take pictures and jot down notes to document details for future review, such as missing interior corners or caulking.
 Once written, they’re automatically pinned to the correct location on the floor plan.
-There are numerous use cases for Field Notes, but our clients often use them for documenting punch list items, debris, issues/RFIs and trade damage.
+There are numerous use cases for Field Notes, but our clients often use them for documenting punch list items, debris, issues/RFIs, and trade damage.

 To use Field Notes on your walk, just select “Add Field Note” in the OpenSpace app as you’re walking.

 5. Good lighting and a clean lens matter.

 As in other walks of life, good lighting can make all the difference.
 In the case of 360° photo documentation software, strong light helps your camera take high-resolution images while minimizing motion blur.

 If your site has poorly-lit areas, we recommend hardhat lighting options like the Litra Torch or Illumagear Halo.
 You can always reach out to OpenSpace Support for advice on what we would recommend for your particular job site.

 It’s also important to keep your lens clean, which really translates to wiping it off before you go on a site walk and keeping your fingers off of it.